 In the absence of such disclosure, investors may assume reasonably that the purchase price allocation is final and that all future revisions of estimated fair values of assets and liabilities acquired will be reflected in income.
-[SAB Topic 2A.7]

 - If contingent consideration is issuable (see ASC 805-30-20), the registrant should disclose the terms of the contingent consideration and the potential impact on future earnings.

 Contingent consideration classified as an asset or liability is remeasured to fair value at each reporting date until the contingency is resolved, and these changes in fair value are generally recognized in earnings.
-Updated pro forma income statements filed with a new or amended registration statement should not reflect any pro forma adjustments to give effect to changes in the fair value of contingent consideration in periods different than those in which such changes were recognized in the acquirer's post-acquisition financial statements.
+Updated pro forma statements of comprehensive income filed with a new or amended registration statement should not reflect any pro forma adjustments to give effect to changes in the fair value of contingent consideration in periods different than those in which such changes were recognized in the acquirer's post-acquisition financial statements.
 Pro forma financial information should include transparent disclosure about the contingent consideration arrangement and known changes in fair value.
 (Last updated: 9/30/2010)